mkoutroumpas/Trajectories/README.md

 # Trajectories
-Simple project for demonstrating trajectory drawing in Unity
+Simple project for demonstrating smooth trajectory drawing in Unity.